nsnam/ns-3-dev-git/doc/manual/source/attributes.rst

 Now, when you run the script, a GUI should pop up, allowing you to open menus of attributes on different nodes/objects, and then launch the simulation execution when you are done.

+Note that "launch the simulation" means to proceed with the simulation script.
+If GtkConfigStore has been called after ``Simulator::Run ()`` the simulation will not be started again - it will just end.